-We believe that maintaining and expanding the Yahool brand is an important aspect of our efforts to attract and expand our user and advertiser base.
+We believe that maintaining and expanding the Yahoo! brand is an important aspect of our efforts to attract and expand our user and advertiser base.
 We also believe that the importance of brand recognition will increase due to the growing number of Internet sites and the relatively low barriers to entry.
-We have spent considerable money and resources date on the establishment and maintenance of the Yahool brand.
+We have spent considerable money and resources to date on the establishment and maintenance of the Yahoo! brand.
 However, because the number of Internet navigation, commerce, community and service companies continues to grow dramatically, it has become increasingly difficult and, due to increased competition, expensive, to obtain quality television, radio, magazine, Internet and other advertising space.
 Further, the proliferation of Internet-based companies has resulted and will continue to result in increased consumer confusion.
-Consequently, we will spend increasing amounts of money on, and devote greater resources to, advertising, marketing and other brand building eff to preserve and enhance consumer awareness of the Yahool brand during 2000.
-We may not be able to successfully maintain or enhance consumer awareness of our brand and, even if we are successful in branding efforts, such efforts may not be cost-effective.
-If we are unable to maintain or enhance consumer awareness of our brand and, even if we are successful in business, operating results and financial condition would be materially and adversely affected.
+Consequently, we will spend increasing amounts of money on, and devote greater resources to, advertising, marketing and other brand-building efforts to preserve and enhance consumer awareness of the Yahoo! brand during 2000.
+We may not be able to successfully maintain or enhance consumer awareness of our brand and, even if we are successful in our branding efforts, such efforts may not be cost-effective.
+If we are unable to maintain or enhance consumer awareness of the Yahoo! brand in a cost-effective manner, our business, operating results and financial condition would be materially and adversely affected.